ben-dennenboom/snake/PROMPT_LOG.md

 - Retro styling:
   - Nokia 5110 color scheme
   - Authentic resolution and scaling
-  - Clean monochrome display without grid overlay
+  - Clean monochrome display
-  - Consistent UI elements and colors across all screens
+  - Consistent UI elements and colors
+  - Simple device border frame

 *This log will be updated as development continues.*